 Have you been to the dentist lately?
 Have you seen the dental procedures that they offer?
 Some dentists nowadays are doing dental procedures that are not actually part of their area of specialty.
 A different dental professional should be providing these advanced services, like an orthodontist or a periodontist.
 But have you heard of a prosthodontist?
 What does a prosthodontist do and what procedures can he perform?
-If you need to seek the prosthodontic attention and advice from Melbourne Prosthodontics, experts in the field, click on this link to visit their website.

 What is prosthodontics?

 The word prosthodontics came from a combination of words that literally means teeth replacement.
 This specialized field in dentistry focuses on providing restorative replacement procedures for missing teeth.
 Its goal is to restore the look, function, and feel of your dental cavity so your overall general health will not be compromised and your confidence restored.
 The dental specialist that performs prosthodontic procedures is called prosthodontists.

 What does a prosthodontist do?

 A prosthodontist helps you cope and restore your smile after missing a tooth or teeth.
 They perform restorative procedures built and developed to replace the missing tooth you once had so that that your daily activities and function will not be affected.
 When you need a specialist to come up with the best tooth replacement for you and your needs, you should only go to a licensed prosthodontist for the best results.

 There are now may missing teeth replacement procedures that are available for us to use.
 Here are the following procedures and appliances that a prosthodontist can offer his patients:

 - Bridge (traditional, cantilever, Maryland, or implant-supported)